Bjarne-AAU/MonteCarloLocalization/report.md

     \{x_k^s,\tilde{w}_k^s~|~s = 1,2,\dots,S\}.
 \end{equation}

 The fundamental idea is, that for each time step we keep our samples/particles, but update their weights.
-We formualte this as,
+We formulate this as,

 \begin{equation}
     p(x_k^s|x_\alpha^l) = \begin{cases} p(x_k^s|x_\alpha^s) & s =l \\ 0 & \text{otherwise} \end{cases}.